Moai-/panabsorbium/Tutorial.md

           }
        }
     }

+*Note*: if your game starts exploding because you can't open a JSON file, try copy+pasting the problematic file's contents  [here](http://jsonlint.com/) and seeing if it comes up with any issues.

 The Blacksmith now knows that there's this thing called a `panabsorbium_vest` that he can apparently craft, but he doesn't actually have a clue how he can do it.
 He has all these other recipes, but `panabsorbium_vest_recipe.json` doesn't exist, thus he calls us liars and errors out.
 Let's create it, using our favourite modding trick!